 Orthopedic dog beds will keep your pet comfortable but also lower their overall risk of developing a health condition that could cause muscle atrophy.
 These beds require less pressure and stress on their joints and muscles than lying on a hard surface like the ground or kennel floor.

-Treatments of Muscle Atrophy in Dogs
+Treatments of Dog Muscle Atrophy

 Because muscle atrophy in dogs is the result of several different health conditions, treatments will often vary.
 Several treatment plans may include a combination of any of the following and all will do nothing but benefit your dog’s muscle and joint health.

-1. Aquatic therapy (hydrotherapy)
+1. Aquatic Therapy (Hydrotherapy)

 This is something you can set up with an animal chiropractor but with some basic knowledge of safe practices and helpful exercises, it’s also an activity you and your dog can explore together, without the guidance of a professional.
 According to veterinarians, this is one of the most effective ways to deal with pain and muscle atrophy in dogs.

-A regular or dog pool, ocean or lake are wonderful resources to overweight and senior dogs as well as dogs who are in recovery from a surgery because they offer a weightless environment for the pup to move, have fun, and best of all, keep their muscles and joins in motion with little pain.
+A regular swimming pool, dog pool, ocean or lake are wonderful resources to overweight and senior dogs as well as dogs who are in recovery from a surgery because they offer a weightless environment for the pup to move, have fun, and best of all, keep their muscles and joins in motion with little pain.

-2. Adequan injections
+2. Adequan Injections

 It's commonly recommended by veterinarians as a series of injections that typically take place over the course of 6 to 8 weeks with the dog experiencing mild side effects, such as diarrhea and irritation at the injection site.

 There's a number of methods to massage your pet, but always check with a veterinarian before trying to be your dog's personal masseuse.
 Some health conditions like muscle atrophy in dogs, or particularly those associated with joints or muscles, require gentle or no pressure to the area in question.
 It might be better to use a professional.

-5. Passive range-of-motion exercises
+5. Passive Range-of-Motion Exercises

 Other than pet message, a veterinarian may recommend physical therapy intended to help both joints and muscles and send you home with a few exercises to do with your pet.
 This is likely to be one of the more effective ways to treat muscle atrophy in dogs and any related conditions such as arthritis and post-surgery recovery.

-For instance, if the dog's muscle atrophy was occurring in the right leg, you would have your Fido lay on their left side and gingerly extend their right leg out and in (like in the picture above), for a few reps, sometimes holding it out in the extended position for several seconds.
+For instance, if your dog's muscle atrophy was occurring in the right leg, you would have your pet lay on their left side and gingerly extend their right leg out and in (like in the picture above), for a few reps, sometimes holding it out in the extended position for several seconds.